-Mixology is generally accepted as a refined and in-depth study of the art and craft of mixing drinks.
-Think of it as the study of the chemistry of drinks, and the mixologist as the professional who studies that.
+At its most basic, mixology is another term for mixing drinks or bartending, and a mixologist is another title for a bartender or bar chef.
+However, mixology is generally accepted as an in-depth approach to the art and craft of mixing drinks.
+Think of it as studying the chemistry of drinks, and the mixologist as the professional who practices that.

-Mixology's definition and its use are the topics of much debate in the bartending community, usually because of the impression it leaves: that a mixologist is better and more skilled than a bartender.
-This isn't necessarily so.
-Neither one is "better" than the other; each requires both the same and a different set of skills.
-The two titles can be interchanged.
+Mixology's definition and its use are debated in the professional bartending community.
+It usually has to do with the impression that a mixologist is more skilled than a bartender.
+This simply isn't so.
+Neither one is "better" than the other; each requires both the same and a different set of skills, and the two titles are often used interchangeably.

-- Studies and help evolve the field of bartending.
+- Studies and attempts to contribute to the evolution of the field of bartending

-- Creates innovative cocktails, often using unique, housemade or historical (and now uncommon) ingredients and combining those to create unusual tastes in drinks.
+- Creates innovative cocktails, often using unique, housemade, or historical (and now uncommon) ingredients

-- Is a sort of cocktail historian and revolutionary rolled into one
+- A sort of cocktail historian and revolutionary rolled into one

-In contrast, the title "bartender" conjures up images of men and women who can whip out 20 mixed drinks and 50 draws of beer before anyone knows what happened.
-They are a talented, multi-tasking group that can do all that while keeping a crowded bar happy, lively and tipping.
+The title "bartender" conjures up images of men and women who can whip out 20 mixed drinks and 50 draws of beer before anyone knows what happened.
+They are a talented, multi-tasking group that can do all that while keeping a crowded bar happy, lively, and tipping.

-- Know a lot of common and popular cocktails
+- Memorize the most common and popular cocktails

 - Serve many people at once